-During the reference period, the Investment Adviser monitored the investment universe according to the Fund's environmental and social characteristics, to avoid any new investments in activities that should be excluded by the Fund's characteristics.
-The Investment Adviser also monitored any existing holdings in the Fund that did not meet its E or S characteristics, and took appropriate steps (such as temporarily classifying them under the "Other" category, and formulating remediation plans), taking into consideration the best interest of the Fund's shareholders.
+During the reference period, the Investment Adviser monitored the investment universe according to the Fund's environmental and social characteristics, to avoid any new investments in countries or activities that should be excluded by the Fund's characteristics.
+The Investment Adviser also monitored any existing holdings in the Fund that were in breach of its E or S characteristics, and took appropriate steps (such as temporarily classifying them under the "Other" category, and formulating remediation plans), taking into consideration the best interest of the Fund's shareholders.